 Everyone makes mistakes, but errors in communication can have serious and lasting consequences.
 They could result in upset clients, lost business or a damaged reputation.
 Use these tips to lessen the chance of communication errors:

-Don’t underestimate the value of proofreading.
+- Proofread your message – Don’t underestimate the value of proofreading.
 Spell checkers won’t catch words that are used incorrectly—for example, affect and effect, or company’s and companies.
-Ask a coworker to proof your documents, or read your writing aloud to spot mistakes.
+Ask a coworker to proof your documents or read your writing aloud to spot mistakes.

-It’s important to truly listen to what other people are saying, both through their words and their body language.
-Avoid thinking about how to respond or interrupting while they’re speaking, and wait until you have completely heard them before responding.
+- Listen more – It’s important to truly listen to what other people are saying, both through their words and their body language.
+Avoid thinking about how to respond or interrupting while they’re speaking.
+Wait until you have completely heard them before responding.
 The best communicators are the best listeners!

 Good communication enhances your professional reputation and your business relationships.
 Practice these five tips to help keep your communications error-free!